grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ##      nested  84.41  84.41  88.18  88.18  91.95  91.95     2  a
 {% endhighlight %}

-Okay, not a huge difference between the three options for this small benchmark.
-But --- trust me --- the difference will grow for the full simulation where we're comparing the level vs demeaned regressions with `lm.fit()`.
-There are also some other reasons why relying on **data.table** will help us here.
+Okay, not a huge difference between the three options for this small benchmark. ~~But --- trust me --- the difference will grow for the full simulation where we're comparing the level vs demeaned regressions with `lm.fit()`.~~ *UPDATE: Upon reflection, I'm not being quite fair to `mclapply()` here, because it is being penalised for overhead on a small example.
+But I definitely stand by my next point.* There are also some other reasons why relying on **data.table** will help us here.
 For example, `parallel::mclapply()` relies on forking, which is [only available](https://grantmcdermott.com/ds4e/parallel.html#forking-vs-sockets) on Linux or Mac.
-Sure, you could use a different package like **future.apply** to provide a parallel backend (PSOCK) for Windows, but that's going to be a bit slower.
+Sure, you could use a different package like **future.apply** to provide a parallel backend (PSOCK) for Windows, but that's going to be slower.
 Really, the bottom line is that we can outsource all of that parallel overhead to **data.table** and it will automatically handle everything at the C(++) level.
 Winning.

 ## Principle 4: Use matrices for an extra edge